webpro-nl/knip/README.md

 - Use `--no-exit-code` for exit code 0 in CI.
 - Use `--include` (or `--exclude`) to report only the issue types that have little or no errors.
-- Use a separate `--dependencies` and/or `--exports` Knip command.
+- Use separate Knip commands to analyze e.g. unused `--dependencies` and/or `--exports`.
-- Use `ignore` (for files and directories) and `ignoreDependencies` to filter out some problematic areas.
+- Use [ignore patterns][10] to filter out the most problematic areas.
-- Limit the number of workspaces configured to analyze in `knip.json`.

 All of this is hiding problems, so please make sure to plan for fixing them and/or open issues here for false positives.